 2 More Indie Bookstores Close the Book on Their Business

+While we have reason to celebrate our A-list local bookstores, this week brings sad news for two SoCal independent book retailers who have announced they're closing up shop.
 First to close their doors will be Village Books in Pacific Palisades, who end a 14-year run June 30th.
 Owner Katie O'Laughlin published a piece in yesterday's Palisadian-Post with the news that after a decade of financial struggle, "recent changes in the book business have made it impossible to continue operating the store in its present form."

 No longer seeing customers coming in the door as often as they used to, or, more importantly, seeing them at the cash register, O'Laughlin says "we have come to the end."